earthstar-project/earthstar/README.md

 It's not real-time yet - changes propagate over a few minutes.
 This will improve but might not ever get below 1s latency.

-The crypto is not audited or bulletproof yet.
+The cryptography is not audited or bulletproof yet.

 Earthstar is not focused on anonymity -- more on autonomy.
 You could use it over Tor or something.

 Earthstar doesn't provide transactions or causality guarantees across keys.

+Moderation and blocking support is not built in, but apps can build it on top of Earthstar.

 ## Example